 If those two values flash in red, that means the camera is unable to find settings that will yield a proper exposure.
 In that case, you may need to adjust the ISO setting or change the lighting conditions by using flash or taking other steps.
-In this mode, the camera can use its full range of aperture settings, from f/2.8 to f/8.0, and shutter speeds from 1/2000 second to 60 seconds if the mechanical shutter is in use, or from 1/16000 second to one second if the electronic shutter is in use.
+In this mode, the camera can use its full range of aperture settings, from f/1.4 to f/11.0, and shutter speeds from 1/4000 second to 60 seconds if the mechanical shutter is in use, or from 1/16000 second to one second if the electronic shutter is in use.

 If you want to alter the camera's settings by selecting a different shutter speed or aperture while keeping the same overall exposure, you can do that (if conditions permit) by using a feature called Program Shift.
-After you press the shutter button halfway to evaluate exposure, you can turn the rear dial (on back of the camera) or the control ring (around the lens) within the next 10 seconds, and the camera will try to select another combination of shutter speed and aperture settings that will result in a normal exposure.
+After you press the shutter button halfway to evaluate exposure, you can turn the rear dial (on back of the camera) within the next 10 seconds, and the camera will try to select another combination of shutter speed and aperture settings that will result in a normal exposure.

-For example, if the camera initially selects settings of f/4.5 and 1/125 second, when you turn the control ring or the rear dial, the camera may change the settings to f/5.0 and 1/100 second, or f/5.6 and 1/80 second.
-If you turn the ring or dial in the other direction, the camera may change the settings to f/4.0 and 1/160 second, or f/3.5 and 1/200 second.
+For example, if the camera initially selects settings of f/4.5 and 1/125 second, when you turn the rear dial, the camera may change the settings to f/5.0 and 1/100 second, or f/5.6 and 1/80 second.
+If you turn the dial in the other direction, the camera may change the settings to f/4.0 and 1/160 second, or f/3.5 and 1/200 second.